 The different types of aerial lifts are designed with a set of specific jobs in mind – some are made for indoor work, others can handle ultra-heavy loads, and some can travel over rough terrain.
 Once you receive your aerial lift certification that covers all these different types of lifts, you’ll be all set to choose the best type of aerial lift for the job and get to work with confidence.

 Here are the major types of aerial lifts on the market:

 Also known simply as aerial lifts, cherry pickers are the most familiar type of aerial lift that you see around a community.
 They are vehicle-mounted and have a boom-supported aerial platform where operators access the work area.
 Cherry pickers are used in orchards for picking hard to reach produce, and for accessing utility lines, trees, and for many types of construction and maintenance work.

 Sometimes called people lifts, this i mechanical ladder is one of the most popular types of manlifts.
 Personnel lifts offer greater stability than regular ladders, and they’re easy to set up and store, and can approach heights of close to 50 feet.
 While personnel lifts may seem like simple enough tools, they still require aerial lift training to be used safely.

 An ABL is a type of crane.
 They can position anywhere, while keeping the basket at a steady height.
 Designed for higher elevations, articulating boom lifts have two boom areas with hinged joints, allowing greater flexibility.
 With full 360-degree rotation, these kinds of lifts are ideal for maintenance, construction, landscaping, and other jobs that require accessing hard to reach areas.
 Articulating lifts are types of aerial lifts that come with certain risks.
 Since they are often used right up against buildings and other large, fixed objects when reaching difficult work areas, the risk of being crushed and struck by falling objects increases dramatically.
-Aerial lift training can prepare you to handle these different types of lifts and other types of construction lifts safely to prevent these accidents from happening.
+Aerial lift training prepares your employees to handle these different types of lifts and other types of construction lifts safely to prevent these accidents from happening.